CX-0012 Business Partner Data Pool API v5.1.1

 - Interoperability: The Pool API provides an interoperable and standardized way to access business partner data, ensuring both Core Service Provider interchangeability and streamlined data accessibility for all consumers of the API.

-There is a reference implementation for the Pool API on GitHub.
+There is a reference implementation for the Business Partner Data Pool API (7.1.x) on GitHub.
 It is part of a Spring Boot Kotlin open-source software project under the hood of the Eclipse Foundation and follows the Apache 2.0 licenses.

-For the complete and up-to-date API setup refer to the following website: https://github.com/eclipse-tractusx/bpdm
+For the complete and up-to-date BPDM setup refer to the Eclipse Tractus-X BPDM GitHub repository (7.1.x).

 To use the Pool API in the BPDM use case apart from this standard, the following other standards should be considered by all participants for which this standard is relevant: